 '''

 test().

-test(a).
+test(\a).

 Singleton variables: [a]

 Singleton variables: [12]

 test(12).

+test(A).

 Singleton variables: [A]

-test(A).

-test(A).
+test(\A).

 test(\a).

 test(, ).

 test(\a, \a).

-test(\underline{a}, \underline{a}).
+test(a, a).

 Singleton-marked variables appearing more than once: [a]

+Singleton-marked variables appearing more than once: [A]

 test(\A, \A).

-Singleton-marked variables appearing more than once: [A]

 test(A, A).

 '''

 Semantic singletons Starting with version 6.5.1, SWI-Prolog has syntactic singletons and semantic singletons.
 The first are checked by read_clause/3 (and read_term/3 using the option singletons(warning)).
 The latter are generated by the compiler for variables that appear alone in a branch.
-For example, in the code below the variable X is not a syntactic singleton, but the variable X does not communicate any bindings and replacing X with does not change the semantics.
+For example, in the code below the variable X is not a syntactic singleton, but the variable X does not communicate any bindings and replacing X with \bot does not change the semantics.